Local Integrating Organization (LIO) Current Priorities

 - Stillaguamish Basin NTAs (PDF)

 The Puget Sound Action Agenda is considered the “roadmap” for restoring the environmental health of Puget Sound by 2020, as it outlines regional strategies and specific actions that must be implemented over the next two years to stay on track toward recovery.
 First produced in 2008, the Action Agenda identifies priorities and opportunities for federal, state, local, tribal, and private entities to invest resources and coordinate recovery actions.
 The Puget Sound Action Agenda also serves as the Comprehensive Conservation and Management Plan, required by the U.S. Environmental Protection Agency for estuaries of national significance.

 The Puget Sound Partnership, the state agency that leads the region’s recovery efforts, coordinated the 2016 Action Agenda update.
 The update focused on three Strategic Initiatives: (1) prevent pollution from stormwater runoff, (2) protect and restore habitat, and (3) recover shellfish beds.
-The Sno-Stilly LIO contributed to the 2016 update by submitting a list of local priority projects – called “near term actions,” or NTAs – aligned with the three Strategic Initiatives.
-The process PSP and the LIO's followed to develop the 2016 Near-Term Action is detailed here.
+The Sno-Stilly LIO contributed to the 2016 update by submitting a list of local priority projects – called “near term actions,” or NTAs (PDF) – aligned with the three Strategic Initiatives.
+View a detailed explanation of the process PSP and the LIO's followed to develop the 2016 Near-Term Action (PDF).

 News: On June 29, 2016, the Puget Sound Leadership Council adopted the 2016 Action Agenda for Puget Sound.